A tech rich toothbrush that will make you a better brusher

 A technology now found on many more models, the ethos behind it is that the app will help educate users to clean better which will result in better oral health.

 A study conducted by Oral-B showed that up to 80% of people don't spend enough time brushing, particularly spending less time on one zone of the mouth and some 60% did not brush or spent insufficient time brushing their molars (the teeth at the back).
 Guess which teeth are prone to needing fillings?!

 Preventing dental issues is cheaper than fixing them often, so if you can get to grips with using the smartphone app and connectivity it could be very worthwhile.

 Some will see this as a gimmick and not appreciate the value, whilst others love it.
 Particularly those who are ‘tied’ to their smartphone.

-The app can be downloaded from iTunes or the Play Store and will will run on most devices providing they have Bluetooth 4.0 or higher.
+The app can be downloaded from iTunes or the Play Store and will run on most devices providing they have Bluetooth 4.0 or higher.

 The app is very comprehensive with lots of options, too many to go through completely in this review.
 It gives you all you need though to not only effectively brush your teeth, but to log the cleans and motivate you.
 You will ultimately get out of it what you put into it.

-There are features like integration with your calendar so you can see your days agenda, news, tips and tricks, so you stay interested when cleaning your teeth.
-Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customise the settings to avoid some notifications.
+There are features like integration with your calendar so you can see your days agenda, news, tips, and tricks, so you stay interested when cleaning your teeth.
+Although for me, on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customize the settings to avoid some notifications.

 Whilst a toothbrush plays a vital role in oral hygiene the routine and way in which you clean does too.
 This app makes it easy to see and represent in real time just how good, or bad you are doing.